brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

     // can use a vector<CharT>, basic_string<CharT>, or some custom buffer like
     // fmt::buffer, user's choice
-    some_sort_of_buffer buf;
+    vector<CharT> buf;

-    // a (w)format_context writing into buf
+    // The retargeted_format_context class template can keep extra state if
+    // necessary, but bctx is still definitely a (w)format_context.
+The library
+    // ensures that regardless of the provided iterator, it gets type-erased as
+    // necessary
+    retargeted_format_context rctx(ctx, std::back_inserter(buf));
-    auto bctx = make_buffer_format_context(buf, ctx);
+    auto& bctx = rctx.context();

+    // format into bctx...
 }
 ```
 :::

-This can be made to work if `basic_format_context<OutIt, CharT>` erases _both_ `OutIt` _and_ the special type-erased iterator type.
+This can be made to work by `retargeted_format_context` simply doing the type erasure itself, and providing the user with the type-erased iterator result.
+Same as the library is already doing for all of its other entry points.
 For the typical case where all the entry points are already this type-erased iterator type, this is trivial.
 And if we allow arbitrary iterator types in the future, that entry point will have to erase both ways.
 Which is work, but it seems both quite feasible and in line with the rest of the design.

 ### Manipulating `basic_format_parse_context` to search for sentinels